galrapo/cc-course-final-project/README.md

-# AWS Direct Upload Sample
+# AWS Annonymizer

-Simple example demonstrating how to accomplish a direct upload to Amazon S3 in a Python Flask application.
+Direct upload to Amazon S3 in a Python Flask application.

-Ideally the static assets are processed (minified / compressed) and served from a CDN instead of this app itself.
+(Ideally the static assets are processed (minified / compressed) and served from a CDN instead of this app itself.)

 ## Running the application

-* Set environment variables for your AWS access key, secret, and bucket name
+* Set environment variables for your AWS access key, secret, and bucket name (at `~/.aws` directory)
 * Run:

     ```bash